Citation, DOI and article data

 In other patients where the obstruction is incomplete or gradual (e.g. aqueduct stenosis), there may be almost no symptoms despite massive dilatation of the ventricles.

-Overall the presentation will depend on the presence of raised intracranial pressure that has the usual constellation of symptoms including headaches, made worse with stooping or straining, nausea and vomiting.
-Papilloedema may be evident 2.
+Overall the presentation will depend on the presence of raised intracranial pressure that has the usual constellation of symptoms including headaches, made worse with stooping or straining, nausea, and vomiting.
+Papilledema may be evident 2.

 In children whose cranial sutures have yet to fuse, there is a rapid enlargement of the head circumference 2.